Riadhe/ARP_Assignment1/README.md

 * Logs: Two distinct log files are maintained:

-      - watchdog.log: Routine health checks.
+      - watchdog.log: For routine health checks.

-      - system.log: Critical errors and state changes.
+      - system.log: for the critical errors and state changes.

 ## 3. Components and Algorithms